sounddrill31/crave_aosp_builder/README.md

 ### Repo init Command
     - This is only for when you are initializing another ROM.
 When doing this, ensure you are initializing on top of closest cousin base project
     - Don't initialize android 14 on top of android 13 projects
+    - If you just type 'skip', it will skip the compilation.
+This is useful for uploading and debugging
 ### Removals
     - When we resync another ROM on top, we are bound to get "cannot checkout" errors.
 To fix this, we add that folder to the Removals tab
     - Add a space after .repo/local_manifests and add these folders.
 Don't change if you don't need to